neanderf/imersao-azureexpert-online/README.md

     >**Note**: If this is the first time you are starting **Cloud Shell** and you are presented with the **You have no storage mounted** message, select the subscription you are using in this lab, and click **Create storage**.

-1. In Cloud Shell, start the code editor and create a file named **code Add-CustomExtension-VMSS.ps1**.
+1. In Cloud Shell, start the code editor and run the following command **code Add-CustomExtension-VMSS.ps1**.

 1. Add the following text to the script file: